LMetal/car-rental/README.txt

+University project for the course PROGRAMMING METHODOLOGIES FOR THE WEB at UniUpo

+Here are listes the credentials to use the demo website.
-CREDENZIALI UTENTI:
+CREDENZIALI UTENTI(user credentials):
 USERNAME				PASSWORD
 utente@gmail.com		Utente000
 leoga@gmail.com			Leoga123

-CREDENZIALI DIPENDENTI:
+CREDENZIALI DIPENDENTI(staff credentals):
 ID			PASSWORD
 1111		0000
 2002		Password

-Deployed at
+Demo Deployed at
 https://car-rental.cyclic.app